LakeinLove/Mage-The-Awakening/Lexicon/Temporal Sympathy.md

 ### Unchanged

 The subject has not changed with intervening time.
 A sealed room left untouched, a diamond in the same setting, a person who has not spoken to anyone or been anywhere since the target time.
-The connection is unassailable without Unmaking magic and casting using the sympathy is not Withstood.
+The connection is unassailable without [[Practice of Unmaking|Unmaking]] magic and casting using the sympathy is not Withstood.

-- **Withstand (Connection):** 5 ("Unchanged" Sympathy may only be removed with Unmaking spells)
+- **Withstand (Connection):** 5 ("Unchanged" Sympathy may only be removed with [[Practice of Unmaking|Unmaking]] spells)
 - **Withstand (Temporal Sympathy):** 0

 ### Strong